baptistemanson/epilogue-association-write/README.md

   groups: [ {id: 1}, {id: 2}]
 }
 ```
+It will create a user John Doe, associated with the groups 1 and 2.

-You can add complementary JOIN table values directly in the call as well:
+You can also add complementary JOIN values directly in the call as well (in the case of a _belongsToMany_):

 ```
 POST /users